marvelousdesign/GMH-ShortURL/README.md

 git clone https://github.com/marvelousdesign/GMH-ShortURL.git
 ```

 Ensure that node modules are installed in your new project folder.
-Use ‘npm ci’ it will remove existing node_modules/ if they exists, then installs the exact versions.
+Use ‘npm ci’ it will remove existing node_modules/ if they exists, then installs the exact versions from the package-lock.json.

 ```
 npm ci